Economics, Business, and Finance

-The Department of Economics and Business offers majors and minors in economics, business, and finance.
+The Department of Economics, Business, and Finance offers majors and minors in all three areas.

 Our graduates have taken their strong preparation to careers at the Bureau of Labor Statistics, the Federal Reserve Bank of Chicago, Morgan Stanley, as well as graduate programs at Northwestern, University of Chicago, and Harvard, among many others.